Perennial Herbs for Cold Climates and Tips on Annual Herbs

 Basil is best started early indoors from seed and transplanted out.
 It is extremely sensitive to low temperatures, cutworms and scalding sun.
 Grow it in a pot and pamper it in the Alberta climate.
 I have had success growing it in the ground under floating row covers.
 If you love basil, plant a pot every few weeks.

 Rosemary will die off outside over winter, and is difficult, not impossible, to grow from seed.
 I manage to grow some from seed and also I buy rosemary bedding plants.
-Start seeds in February, under lights, as rosemary takes a long time to grow.
+Start seeds in February, grow under lights, as rosemary takes a long time to grow.
 Plant rosemary bedding plants in the main garden in full sun.
 Or grow it in a large pot.

 Parsley can be grown from seed, but in Alberta, start it early indoors.
 We grow both curley and Italian (leafy) parsley.
 They both do extremely well out in the main garden.
 Parsley has deep roots and prefers the garden bed to a pot.